Authorities: 3 deaths tied to Southern California wildfires

 LOS ANGELES (AP) — Three people have died at the scene of Southern California wildfires this week, authorities said Saturday, as firefighters aided by diminishing winds beat back a blaze on the edge of Los Angeles that damaged or destroyed more than 30 structures and sent a blanket of smoke across a swath of neighborhoods.

 Los Angeles officials said the fire in the city’s San Fernando Valley area hadn’t grown significantly since Friday, and ground crews were tamping down lingering hotspots.
-Thousands of people remained under evacuation orders, though many were allowed to return home Saturday.
+Evacuation orders were lifted in all of Los Angeles County and in parts of Riverside County, where a second blaze was burning.

+Shortly before 5 p.m., the Los Angeles Police Department said in a tweet: “We thank members of the community for promptly heeding the evacuation orders and their patience as we worked to contain the fire.”

+Los Angeles Mayor Eric Garcetti told residents to be cautious returning home to neighborhoods where fire crews could still be operating.

 The fire’s cause is under investigation, and authorities warned that the threat of flare-ups remained.

-At the site of another blaze east of Los Angeles, the Riverside County Sheriff’s Department said a second body was found at a mobile home park where 74 structures were destroyed Thursday in Calimesa.
+At the site of the second blaze east of Los Angeles, the Riverside County Sheriff’s Department said a second body was found at a mobile home park where 74 structures were destroyed Thursday in Calimesa.
 Officials previously reported one death at the community east of Los Angeles.

 The department said one of the Calimesa victims has been identified as 89-year-old Lois Arvikson.
 Her son Don Turner said she had called him to say she was evacuating, but he never heard from her again.
 Authorities are working to identify the other victim.